 DESTRUCTIVE STAGE: Larvae (root feeding and root galling)

-IMPACT TO HOST: First and second instar larvae reduce root mass and stress plants.
-Third and fourth instar larvae form swelling and galls in roots, causing even further damage to plants.
-C. achates can kill knapweed plants in a single year, but populations are not usually dense enough to reduce entire stands of knapweed.
-C. achates will be most effective when released with other knapweed biological control agents listed in this field guide.
+IMPACT TO HOST: First and second instar larvae reduce root mass.
+Third and fourth instar larvae form swelling and galls in roots.
+C. achates can kill knapweed plants in a single year, but populations are often not dense enough to reduce entire stands of knapweed.
+C. achates will be most effective when released with other knapweed biological control agents.

 REDISTRIBUTION: Adults can be collected by picking them